Paper Mario: The Origami King: Characters

 Mario's first partner conceptualized for the game was Bobby.
 He was conceived with the intention of providing more memorable events tied to specific areas, rather than having a complicated story.
 The Origami King established characters that would appear alongside Mario and Olivia as the game progressed.
+Bobby's character arc, particularly his sacrifice, received critical praise.
+Destructoid writer James Herd listed him as one of the best Nintendo characters of all time, bemoaning that he has not gotten more attention from fans.
+Game Rant writer Joshua Duckworth listed Bobby as one of the best video game characters of 2020, feeling that he was a more complex character than on the surface and made a "major impact" on the story.
+Nintendo Life writer Gavin Lane considered his sacrifice one of the best Nintendo moments of 2020, praising the writers and localization team for the work they put into him.
+Writing for Gizmodo, Beth Elderkin praised Bobby's character as "funny, charming, and adorable," discussing how his backstory caused her to break out into tears and how she grew even more upset at his sacrifice.
+She noted how impressive it was that a game with such simple concepts could make such an effective character as Bobby.
 In an interview with Video Games Chronicle, Tanabe claimed Bobby became just as memorable as Olivia.

-Deciding upon other additional characters, he added "we chose the characters that would be the best fit for the events in each stage of the game".
+Deciding upon other additional characters, Tanabe added "we chose the characters that would be the best fit for the events in each stage of the game".
 Bowser Jr. "was an exception"; the team added him as a character before they had figured out what role he would play because Masahiko Nagaya, an Intelligent Systems director, "had strong feelings about including a storyline where a son sets out to save his father".

 When developing Olivia, the creators aimed to give her as much personality as possible.
 Tanabe said most characters that aid the protagonist tend to be guides or teachers and have little personality.
 He wanted to have a female character with as much of an outgoing personality as possible.
 He modeled her on "a certain Japanese actress".
 Initially it took a lot of effort to write her dialogue, but toward the end of development, it became rather easy.
 Tanabe felt she was almost "writing her own lines".